-The theme of the World Sustainable Development Outlook 2023 has been carefully chosen to discuss the theoretical and practical aspects of the role of human capital in the new digital era towards achieving the UN's 2030 Agenda and its 17 SDGs.
+The theme of the special double issue was carefully chosen to discuss the theoretical and practical aspects of the role of human capital in the new DT era towards achieving the UN 2030 Agenda and its 17 SDGs.
 Human capital (knowledge, abilities and skills) is considered to be a stimulus to the innovation process for economic growth and development.
 Moreover, DT is a key driver of knowledge creation and economic growth.
 It empowers individuals, groups and organisations to find solutions to social and economic challenges.
-In this conference, participants learned about the importance of DT in the transformation of human capital towards achieving the UN Agenda 2030 and its 17 SDGs.
+In this special double issue, authors discuss the importance of DT in the transformation of human capital towards achieving the UN Agenda 2030 and its 17 SDGs.

-The book also addresses the question of how DT can contribute and enhance competitiveness for graduates.
+The authors also addressed the question of how DT can contribute and enhance competitiveness for graduates.
 Job creation, economic diversification and the act of inventing new products and services are increasingly seen as vital for a country's future development.
-Policy-makers seek to ensure that national economies benefit from the digital revolution by building capacity for the creation of new ideas, technologies, organisational know-how and innovation.
+The selected papers have emphasised the importance of creating an enabling environment for DT and innovation and creativity to accelerate the pace of achieving the SDGs.